mariodavid/mariodavid.github.io/_drafts/async-event-handling-in-CUBA.md

 The CustomerService gets called from the UI and will do all necessary things that have to be done when a customer is created.

 So the problem with this is the coupling between the different parts of the system.
-When thinking about you might notice that for the CustomerService it does not really need to know about the effects that it's action: "to create a customer" has.
+When thinking about, you might notice that for the CustomerService it does not really need to know about the effects that its action - "to create a customer" - has.

 If you don't care about it, the CustomerServiceBean is going to be the God object of your system in the long run.
-It will violate the single responsibility priciple, because instead of changing the class because of the one reason "the storate of a customer" you will end up in a situation where changing the class because of one of any reasons that are related to the customer storage is the actual situation.
+It will violate the single responsibility priciple, because instead of changing the class for the one reason "the storate of a customer", you will end up in a situation where changing the class for one of any reasons that are related to the customer storage is the actual situation.

 ## Event based architectures to the rescue